Top of main content

 Laptop or desktop computer?

-If you have a desktop computer and a laptop - consider using the laptop instead.
-Laptops typically use a lot less power, according to the Energy Saving Trust, so this could make a big energy saving if you're working from home.
+If you can choose between a desktop computer and a laptop, consider using the laptop.
+They typically use a lot less power, according to the Energy Saving Trust, so this could make a big energy saving, particularly if you're working from home.

-A laptop can also give you the freedom to move to warmer areas of your home, so there's no need to feel tempted to turn up the heating if you're in a cold room.
+A laptop can also give you the freedom to move to warmer areas of your home, so you may be able to avoid turning up the heating if you're in a cold room.

 Switching energy supplier

-According to research by the consumer group Which? - switching energy supplier is one of the most straightforward ways to save money.
+According to research by the consumer group Which? , switching energy suppliers is one of the easiest ways to save money.

 You can get advice on how to do this from Ofgem.
 It has a list of accredited price comparison websites as well as tips on how to shop around.

-Citizens Advice also has a guide to switching energy supplier, which includes guidance on what to do if you’re a tenant or in debt.
+Citizens Advice also has a guide to switching energy suppliers, which includes guidance on what to do if you’re a tenant or in debt.

 Government support